cutelabnyc/missedops-diy/README.md

 ![](./img/DSC_0050_Cropped.jpg)

 ## 15. Insert all of the LEDs, **but do not solder them yet** (D2-D11)
+**Be careful of LED orientation!** Make sure the square socket matches up with the flat side of the LED

 ## 16. Insert the toggle switch, **but do not solder them yet** (SW2)